levinyiro/football-tournament/README.md

 # football-tournament

 ## user story
-I have an empty league.
+I have an empty tournament.
 I add 2 hats - strong and weak players.
 In a hat I will add 4-4 players.
+In every tournament I have to add players (so the name won't be unique in tournament table).
 I will raffle into two groups (A and B).
 In a group there will be two strong and two weak player.
 This step will generate the matches.
 A match will have scores and there will be 6 match in that case in a group.
 At the end of the matches of a group the programme will choose the two best player into a knock match.
 This step will generate the first knockmatches (group A first vs. group B second and group A second vs. group B first).

 If a player win a knockout match, there will be generated a new knockout match with a round and a matchnumber.